-We experience the faith or pistic aspect intuitively in aspiration, commitment, certainty and belief.
-Aspiration is our deeply-assumed view of what is ultimately good, and in business this is vision.
-It motivates commitment.
+Aspiration is our deeply-assumed view of what is ultimately good, and in business this is vision, motivating commitment.

 Pistic is that "immediate certainty which manifests itself ... in practical life" [Dooyeweerd, 1955,II:299].
 This ranges from tiny assumptions we make e.g. the chair we sit on will bear our weight, right up to the firm ideological or religious belief for which people give their lives.
-(Pistic commitment motivates ethical self-giving.)
-Assent to a creed is usually social, and only pistic if it expresses one's deepest faith-commitment.
-Pistic has to do with meaningfulness of our lives, with hope and morale, and with things of the Ultimate and Absolute.
+Clouser calls the latter "religious" belief.
+We might call them small pistic and big pistic.
+Pistic has to do with meaningfulness of our lives, with hope and morale.
+Pistic has to do with things of the Ultimate and Absolute.
 Activities like dignifying, aspiring, trusting, worshipping, praying, religious ritual and celebration are primarily pistic.
 Dooyeweerd's main explicit discussion of the pistic/faith aspect itself is in [1955,II:291-334], but his entire New Critique of Theoretical Thought can be seen as an argument that faith underlies all else.

 This aspect heralds several good possibilities for temporal reality, courage, loyalty, hope, meaningfulness and openness to the Divine at all levels.
 It is because of this aspect that we intuitively expect meaningfulness in all our experience, and seek it, either in the True Divine or in a substitute.
 At the societal level, it enables changing the direction of society towards what Lonergan calls longer cycles of creation and healing.